ionos-cloud/dim/dim/doc/api.rst

 In addition to the options documented separately for each function, all functions also accept the following options:

-- *bigint_as_string*: encode integers larger than 2^53 or smaller than -2^53 as
-  strings.
-This is useful if the JSON parser does not support large integers (address counts can be as large as 2^128)
 - *dryrun*: roll back the changes made to the database during this function call